Department of Computer Science

-My research has been funded by the National Science Foundation through various grants (including a CAREER Award), by faculty research awards from Google and Yahoo!, by the Indo-US Science and Technology Forum, and by Duke University.
+My research has been funded by the National Science Foundation, the Army Research Office, Google, Yahoo!, the Indo-US Science and Technology Forum, and Duke University.
 I gratefully acknowledge their support.

 For more information about my funding, including current grants, please click here.

 Fall 2021.
 COMPSCI 290 Special Topics: Great Ideas in Computer Science (an introduction to computer science from the perspective of the big ideas, conflicts, and questions that computer science has brought to the fore: the course will include discussions on the historical perspective of the emergence of computer science and its meteoric rise in less than a century, how computer science relates to mathematics, engineering, and other branches of science, the role of computer science in shaping human thought and knowledge in a modern world, and some of the big futuristic questions that computer science faces today in theory and practice)